JacobBerendsohn/BerendsohnCompiler/README.md

 Open a terminal, and compile the code to be run using the command javac compiler. <br>

-Once the code is compiled, run the program using the command java compiler.
+Once the code is compiled, run the program using the command java compiler. <br>

+To input a file with test languages, place a '.txt' file in the 'src' folder and add is as an argument when starting compiler. <br>

 ## Development help